infomongo/infomongo.github.io/_posts/2018-04-20-driving-while-high.md

 Maybe, **but I’m not convinced**, not by this reasoning.
 Alcohol is a depressant.
 It slows your reaction time.
 It impairs your judgement, lowering your inhibitions. **Drinking makes you slower to react and more likely to drive fast and recklessly**.

-Marijuana is not depressant and while it does impair your judgement, it doesn’t lower your inhibitions.
+Marijuana is not a depressant and while it does impair your judgement, it doesn’t lower your inhibitions.
 It tends to raise them, as shown by the following studies.

 > “By contrast, people who are slightly stoned may be more risk-averse and overestimate their impairment.
 For instance, people who have smoked just a third of a joint will say they are impaired, even when driving tests show no such effects, according to a 1993 study by the National Highway Traffic Safety Administration.”